ManifoldScholar/manifold-docusaurus/docs/administering/configuring/export_targets.md

 Publishers entrusting their scholarly content to Manifold can be assured their materials can easily be exported for long-term preservation.
 This page describes how to establish pathways (what we call “export targets”) from a Manifold instance to a preservation archive like Portico, CLOCKKS, or a university's institutional repository.

 :::note
-Instructions on how to export specific projects from Manifold to export targets that are configured here can be found in the Project Customizing section on the <a href="/docs/projects/customizing/exports.html">Exports page</a>.
+Instructions on how to export specific projects from Manifold to export targets that are configured here can be found in the Project Customizing section on the Exports page.
 :::

 The current implantation of this feature exports individual Manifold projects on a case-by-case basis according to the [BagIt specification](https://github.com/jkunze/bagitspec).
 In this scheme all Manifold texts are converted first to the EPUB format and then included with the rest of the project's resources and metadata in a ZIP archive.